Himanshu49Gaur/Python_Tools/EDM/readme.md

 4. **Extend Models:** Use existing code as templates to build your own projects, modifying models for new engineering domains.

 ---

+## Summary

+The EDM (“Engineering Modelling and Designs”) section acts as a practical toolbox for leveraging Python in modern engineering’s most important modelling, design, simulation, and automation problems.
+By working through the provided scripts and projects, users will develop skills fundamental for engineering practice and innovation in academic, research, or industrial settings